terryzhw/Applicord/README.md

 ## Support

-If you encounter any issues or have questions about HandDJ, please open an issue on the GitHub repository.
+If you encounter any issues or have questions about Applicord, please open an issue on the GitHub repository.

 ## License